Carolann Héduit: 2018

 In April, Héduit competed at the City of Jesolo Trophy where she won the bronze medal on the uneven bars behind Elisa Iorio of Italy and Ksenia Klimenko of Russia.
 She also placed third with the French team and eleventh in the all-around.
 Then at the French Championships, she placed second in the all-around behind Célia Serber and fourth on the uneven bars.
 She won the silver medal in the all-around behind Anastasiia Bachynska of Ukraine at the Youth Olympic Qualifier.
 Then at the Pieve di Soligo Friendly, she helped the French team win the silver medal behind Italy and won the bronze medal in the all-around behind Italians Elisa Iorio and Giorgia Villa.
 She was then selected to represent France at the European Championships in Glasgow and helped the French team finish fifth.
 She qualified for the uneven bars final where she won the bronze medal behind Russians Ksenia Klimenko and Irina Komnova.
 She qualified for the Youth Olympic Games in Buenos Aires, but she was injured before the start of the competition.
 She returned to competition in November at the Élite Gym Massilia where she won the gold medal on the uneven bars and the silver medal in the all-around.

-Senior
+Senior gymnastics career

 2019

 Héduit became age-eligible for senior competition in 2019.
 In March, she competed at the Birmingham World Cup and finished fourth behind Aliya Mustafina of Russia, Riley McCusker of the United States, and Thaís Fidélis of Brazil.
 In June, she placed sixth at the French Championships and was selected to compete at the European Games in Minsk.
 She finished seventeenth all-around in qualifications, but did not make the final due to the two-per-country rule.
 She missed the second half of the 2019 season due to an ankle injury and had surgery in August.